graze/docker-composer/README.md

 ## Images

-This repository generates an image for each composer version, php version and combination there of
+This repository generates an image for each composer version, php version and combination thereof

 The available composer versions are: